Silvergate Capital Co. (NYSE:SI) Receives $101.83 Consensus Target Price from Analysts

 Shares of Silvergate Capital Co.
 (NYSE:SI) have earned a consensus rating of “Buy” from the seven ratings firms that are presently covering the stock, Marketbeat reports.
 One equities research analyst has rated the stock with a hold rating, five have assigned a buy rating and one has given a strong buy rating to the company.
 The average 12 month target price among brokerages that have covered the stock in the last year is $101.83.

-A number of research firms have issued reports on SI.
-Craig Hallum boosted their price target on Silvergate Capital from $80.00 to $135.00 and gave the company a “buy” rating in a research note on Thursday, February 4th.
-Zacks Investment Research upgraded Silvergate Capital from a “hold” rating to a “strong-buy” rating and set a $197.00 price target for the company in a research note on Tuesday, February 23rd.
+Several equities research analysts recently commented on the company.
+Craig Hallum lifted their price objective on Silvergate Capital from $80.00 to $135.00 and gave the stock a “buy” rating in a report on Thursday, February 4th.
+Compass Point boosted their price target on Silvergate Capital from $26.00 to $50.00 and gave the company a “buy” rating in a research note on Monday, December 14th.
 Wedbush began coverage on Silvergate Capital in a research note on Monday, December 21st.
 They set an “outperform” rating for the company.
 Canaccord Genuity boosted their price target on Silvergate Capital from $40.00 to $90.00 and gave the company a “buy” rating in a research note on Monday, January 25th.
-Finally, Compass Point boosted their price target on Silvergate Capital from $26.00 to $50.00 and gave the company a “buy” rating in a research note on Monday, December 14th.
+Finally, Zacks Investment Research upgraded Silvergate Capital from a “hold” rating to a “strong-buy” rating and set a $197.00 price target for the company in a research note on Tuesday, February 23rd.

 In other news, Director Scott A. Reed sold 426,488 shares of Silvergate Capital stock in a transaction dated Monday, December 14th.
 The stock was sold at an average price of $40.00, for a total transaction of $17,059,520.00.
 Following the transaction, the director now directly owns 2,500 shares of the company’s stock, valued at approximately $100,000.
 The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
 Also, EVP Derek J. Eisele sold 5,000 shares of Silvergate Capital stock in a transaction dated Wednesday, December 2nd.
 The shares were sold at an average price of $39.30, for a total value of $196,500.00.
 Following the transaction, the executive vice president now directly owns 595 shares in the company, valued at $23,383.50.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders have sold 533,484 shares of company stock worth $25,297,372.